-The Contractor shall comply with the requirements of the ordinance.
+The Contractor shall comply with the requirements of the ordinance found at: https://streetsla.lacity.org/sites/default/files/ protected_tree_ordinance.pdf

 1.02 CONSEQUENCES OF VIOLATING THE TREE PROTECTION SPECIFICATIONS

 ANY FAILURE BY THE CONTRACTOR TO ADHERE TO THE REQUIREMENTS DETAILED WITHIN THESE SPECIFICATIONS WILL RESULT IN THE SUSPENSION OF ALL CONSTRUCTION ACTIVITIES, TO BE DONE AT THE CONTRACTOR'S EXPENSE.
 THE CONTRACTOR SHALL BE RESPONSIBLE FOR THE MITIGATION OF, PAYMENT FOR OR REPLACEMENT OF ANY TREES DAMAGED THROUGH NON-COMPLIANCE WITH THESE SPECIFICATIONS.